Soil Health

 Sewerage & Raw Manures

-All contaminants can be biologically degraded and/or remediated using plants, and using the soil for growing food in the meantime may not be suitable, depending on the type & extent of the contamination.
-If concerned, you may wish to consider getting your soil or water laboratory tested for contaminants.
+All contaminants can be biologically degraded and/or remediated using soil microbes and plants!
+Using the soil for growing food in the meantime may not be suitable however, depending on the type & extent of the contamination.